 Cornelian cherry dogwood is a multi-stem large shrub or small tree depending on how one prunes it.
 In either case, its main showy characteristic is in February/March at which time it produces numerous small yellow flowers which collectively are quite showy.
-Fruit that resemble cherries in color and size (but more oval in shape) are abundantly produced in July/August.
-This is one of the toughest (tolerant of adverse conditions) dogwood species.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
 Its programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.

 October 31, 2018